 Copyright scofflaws, especially the Americans, assumed that they should be able to absorb culture from Europe without a “tax on knowledge.”
 Dickens didn’t see it as a tax, of course:

 “You take the uncompleted books of living authors, fresh from their hands, wet from the press, cut, hack, and carve them … Now, show me the distinction between such pilfering as this, and picking a man’s pocket in the street.” — Charles Dickens in “Nicholas Nickleby”

-The UK ratified the Berne Convention in 1887.
-The US took another 102 years to ratify the international copyright act, finally becoming a Berne Convention member in 1976 and a full member in 1989.
+The UK ratified the Berne Convention in 1887. ( The US took another 102 years to ratify the international copyright act, finally becoming a Berne Convention member in 1989.)

 Mark Twain (Samuel Clemens) was also concerned about copyright law and in 1906 he testified before a Congressional committee that he thought copyright should last forever: